DX-Software/summitswap-interface/README.md

 Commits to `develop` and other branches are deployed as well, but only on `BSC testnet`

+Don't forget to commit `yarn.lock` as well otherwise deploy will fail

 # Setup automated Deployment (one time, admin only)